Note: The ring pictured has a rose gold inlay. This ring has a copper inlay.

 The elk antler edge compliments and contrasts the dark wood of the ring.
 Perfect for the person who enjoys hunting and a bit of whiskey celebration after a successful outing.

-Rose gold adds a distinct bit of class to the ring; a touch of Main street with the Rustic appeal.
-If you would like a different color gold (white or yellow) just let us know in the order notes.
-This ring will look great with any color inlay.
+Copper adds a distinct bit of class to the ring; a touch of Main street with the Rustic appeal.

 Is there any difference in the whiskey barrel woods color?